CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 - optimizer-specs: "{'module_name': 'zquantum.optimizers.cma_es_optimizer', 'function_name': 'CMAESOptimizer', 'options': {'popsize': 5, 'sigma_0': 0.1, 'tolx': 1e-3, 'keep_value_history': True}}"
 ```

+# TODO: Update this link to v1 standards
-You can find a workflow running these optimizers in parallel in [z-quantum-qaoa repository](https://github.com/zapatacomputing/z-quantum-qaoa/blob/master/examples/qaoa_multiple_optimizers.yaml).
+You can find a workflow running these optimizers in parallel in [z-quantum-qaoa repository](https://github.com/zapatacomputing/z-quantum-qaoa/blob/master/examples/qaoa_multiple_optimizers.zqwl).

 **3. Running the Workflow**

-Now run the workflow the same way you did for the layer-by-layer case: `qe submit workflow <path/to/workflow/vqe-workflow.yaml>`.
+Now run the workflow the same way you did for the layer-by-layer case: `qe submit workflow <path/to/workflow/vqe-workflow.zqwl>`.

 To monitor the progress run `qe get workflow <workflow-ID>` and once it's ready get the results using `qe get workflowresult <workflow-ID>`.